AI-reference/AI-reference.github.io/Tools.md

 title: Tools
 ---

+##### Useful tools
-##### On this page I will describe some (software) tools that are useful during the AI bachelor and as a computer scientist in general.
+On this page I will describe some (software) tools that are useful during the AI bachelor and as a computer scientist in general.

 ___

 * [Programming requirements](#programming-requirements)